dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 It started with [mesh-networked routers that sell internet access for sats], and culminated in [a new way to build self-organizing ad-hoc networks][FIPS].
-Networks that work independently of the underlying transport layer, whether it be ethernet cables, Bluetooth, LORA, Tor, direct WiFi, or even sound waves.
+Networks that work independently of the underlying transport layer, whether it be ethernet cables, Bluetooth, LoRa, Tor, direct WiFi, or even sound waves.
 Without relying on IP addresses, DNS authorities, or any other entity that might be able to rug-pull you.
 Device to device, self-organizing, peer-to-peer.
 As it should be.